Oreanda: Geography

 Oreanda is located on Crimea's southern shore at an elevation of 197 m.
 The settlement is located 5 km from Yalta.
 The Khrestova peak of the Crimean Mountains is located in Oreanda.

 History

-Oreanda was first mentioned in Peter Simon Pallas's 1793 book Journey through various provinces of the Russian Empire as Urhenda (Cyrillic: Ургенда).
+Oreanda was first mentioned in Peter Simon Pallas's 1793 book Journey through various provinces of the Russian Empire as Urgenda (Cyrillic: Ургенда).

 In the first half of the 19th century, Oreanda belonged to the House of Potocki; it later became a part of the Russian tsar's territory.
 From 1842 to 1852, a Greek Revival palace was built in Oreanda by architect Andrei Stackenschneider.
 The American writer Mark Twain once stayed at the palace before it burned down in 1882.
 Leonid Brezhnev had a house in Oreanda which President Richard Nixon visited in 1974 following the Moscow Summit.

 In the 1940s-1950s, two sanatoriums were built in Oreanda, one of which was designed by Soviet Constructivist architect Moisei Ginzburg.

 In culture

-Much of Anton Chekhov's short story The Lady with the Dog, published in 1899, takes place in Oreanda.
+Key parts in Anton Chekhov's short story The Lady with the Dog, published in 1899, take place in Oreanda.